bathtub/IRC.app/README.md

 nag you about not having one.

 #### Installing
-For the lazy, there is a binary available here, built against the 10.7 SDK.
+For the lazy, there is a binary available [here](https://github.com/g-nix/IRC.app/releases/download/1.0.0/IRC.app.tgz), built against the 10.8 SDK.
 I haven't tested it on anything besides my own machine.
 It is not codesigned, so you'll need to pacify Gatekeeper.
 Instead, consider:

 #### Builing Your Own
-Requirements: Xcode installed and configured on a Mac running 10.7+.
+Requirements: Xcode installed and configured on a Mac running 10.8+.

 Checkout the source, then type: